trullock/NUglify/doc/readme.md

 In this code, MyScope is a global field and will therefore not be renamed, but every other variable and function will be renamed since they are all local to the MyScope object.
 Properties are not local fields and are therefore also not renamed; so the MyScope object will continue have the property “Status” and the methods “Start” and “Stop.”
 The variables “my” and “requestObject,” the argument “url,” and the helper functions “startRequest” and “cancelRequest” are all local and will be renamed.
 They can be as long and semantic as readability requires without having any impact on the client download performance.
 JavaScript code outside this module (or even within) can call the public methods and properties as MyScope.Status, MyScope.Start or MyScope.Stop.
 The internal local variables and functions are essentially private and not exposed to any other code outside the MyScope object.

 The “my” local field is not necessary, but it’s a very valuable shortcut for these types of namespace objects.
 The “my” variable will be renamed, most-likely to a single character.
 If the developer instead used the this literal everywhere, it would not get renamed and would remain at four characters everywhere it is used.
-AjaxMin will take create a local variable, set it to the this pointer, and use that variable wherever the this pointer is used.
+NUglify will take create a local variable, set it to the this pointer, and use that variable wherever the this pointer is used.
 It will only do this, however, within the scope directly applicable to the this pointer; it won’t propagate the generated local variable into child scopes because the context of the this pointer in child functions may not be the same.

 Namespaces can be nested.
 At the Msn Portals team, we typically define our namespaces within a first-tier namespace of “Msn.”
 Our code files typically start off like this: